-Research suggests that learning the Alexander Technique is beneficial for a range of health conditions; studies show it can lead to reductions in chronic pain, reduced disability in people with Parkinson’s disease, improvements in breathing and improved balance.
+Research suggests that learning the Alexander Technique is beneficial for a range of health conditions; high quality randomised controlled trials show it can lead to reductions in back pain and neck pain, and reduced disability in people with Parkinson’s disease.
+Other research suggest improvements in breathing and improved balance from learning the technique.
 See here for further information on specific conditions.

-There is also evidence to suggest that learning the Alexander Technique can improve psychological wellbeing.
+There is also evidence to suggest that learning the Alexander Technique can improve overall wellbeing.
 People who have learnt the technique report increased self-awareness, calmness and confidence, and greater control over their actions.
-It has been shown to help performance anxiety and improve mood.
+It has also been shown to help performance anxiety and improve mood.